 We are committed to ensuring universal access to sexual and reproductive healthcare services, including for family planning, information and education … Ensure universal access to sexual and reproductive health and reproductive rights as agreed in accordance with the Programme of Action of the International Conference on Population and Development and the Beijing Platform for Action… [Emphasis Added] (ibid, pgs.
 11, 22)

-NB: These “services” are also anointed as “rights” – a designation that will presumably justify international sanctions against offending nations.
+NB: Here we find that “sexual and reproductive services” are also anointed as “rights” – a designation that will presumably justify international sanctions against offending nations.

 Note as well the reference to, and the uncritical acceptance of, the Beijing Platform – a document that impeccably emulates the conciliar model.